Will-ALVIDI/cppStartingKit/README.md

 ### Add a missing scope in your color scheme configuration file

-If you are sure that the scope doesn't exist in your `*.tmTheme`, which contin your color scheme, add the following lines and fill the fields between the tags(<tag>Your specification</tag>) correctly :
+If you are sure that the scope doesn't exist in your `*.tmTheme`, which contain your color scheme, add the following lines and fill the fields between the tags(`<tag>Your specification</tag>`) correctly :

 		<dict>
 			<key>name</key>